|John Nichols speaking and the organizers of the Carl-Schurz-Haus listening|

 The influence of Facebook, Twitter, and other social media on politics and election results has not been fully understood but will be growing in the future.

-While lively discussions on the subject continued around the oblong table I tried to come to grips with the Internet policy of the German government.
+I did not really follow the lively discussions on the subject around the oblong table but rather tried to come to grips with the Internet policy of the German government.
 Since 2005 the demand for a fast Internet in my country was part of various governmental programs but very little with respect to broadband expansion has happened.
 At the end of 2017 industrialized Germany ranked only 32 among its European neighbors.
 Note the Silver Medal for Norway!
 POTUS will love it.

-My conspiracy theory goes like this: The decision makers in Berlin being afraid of showing their incompetence with regard to the Internet are trying to keep the German voters - hanging on their slow telephone lines waiting for their e-mails to be sent - dumb as well.
+My conspiracy theory goes like this: The decision makers in Berlin being afraid of showing their incompetence with regard to the Internet are trying to keep the German voters dumb while the latter are hanging on their slow telephone lines waiting for their e-mails to be sent.

 P.S.: Yesterday, March 9, Daniel Dettling, author of an article in the Badische Zeitung about digital awakening attested anxious Germans an angst 4.0.
 That angst is driven by automation going in parallel with millions of jobs lost to machines and by algorithms deciding over life and death, e.g., autonomous driving.
 In the meantime, in Japan, artificial intelligence is guiding the people into society 5.0.